 - Specialty care – Video visits are available with many specialties including allergies, cardiology, urology, dermatology, neurosciences, oncology and more.
 We also offer video visits for follow-up care and ongoing management of chronic conditions.

 Video visits enable our doctors and clinicians to offer the same quality of care virtually as we provide in-person.
-Your doctor or clinician will call at the scheduled time so you can speak to them from the comfort of your home.
-You can use any device with a camera to video chat with your doctor or clinician.
+Using a computer or mobile device with a camera, you’ll access your video visit through your online account or via text at the time of your appointment.

 A video visit includes everything you’d expect in an office visit without the hands-on part.
 We’ll talk with you about your concerns, answer your questions and recommend a treatment plan.
 Video visits are billed the same as in-person visits.